pecos/Virtual-Library-Context/README.md

 # Dependencies

-A modified version of [Implib.so](https://github.com/yinengy/Implib.so) shim generator.
+- A modified version of [Implib.so](https://github.com/yinengy/Implib.so) shim generator, need to be initialized as a submodule.
+- libseccomp-dev

 # Installation